-When I was researching exploit primitives for the SQL Injection vulnerabilities discovered in Cisco DCNM, I came across a generic technique to exploit SQL Injection vulnerabilties against a PostgreSQL database.
+When I was researching exploit primitives for the SQL Injection vulnerabilities discovered in Cisco DCNM, I came across a generic technique to exploit SQL Injection vulnerabilities against a PostgreSQL database.
 When developing your exploit primitives, it’s always prefered to use an application technique, that doesn’t rely on some other underlying technology.

-I share yet another technique to achieve remote code execution against PostgreSQL Database.
+TL;DR; I share yet another technique to achieve remote code execution against PostgreSQL Database.

 An application technique would be the ability to compromise the database integrity and leverage the trust between the application code and the database.
 In the case of Cisco DCNM, I found 4 different techniques, 2 of which I blogged about (directory traveral and deserialization).